cloudacademypilot/azure-cosmos-db-app-dev/steps/05_build-a-simple-net-console-app/documentation.md

     Container container = database.GetContainer(_containerId);
     ```

-1. Add the following lines of code to use the retrieve a single items from your Cosmos DB by its `id` and `foodGroup` and write its description,manufactureName to the console.
+1. Add the following lines of code to use the retrieve a single items from your Cosmos DB by its `id` and `foodGroup`, write its description,manufactureName to the console.

     ```csharp
      var parameterizedQuery = new QueryDefinition(